aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pdf-to-xaml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PDF to XAML on Android via Java" h2="Transform PDF to XAML within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+PDF to XAML conversion is a useful feature for Android applications.
+XAML is a markup language used to create user interfaces for Windows applications.
+It is a powerful language that allows developers to create visually appealing user interfaces with ease.
+By converting PDF to XAML, developers can create user interfaces that are more visually appealing and easier to use.

+<h2>How Aspose.Total Helps for PDF to XAML Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive package that includes two APIs that can be used to convert PDF to XAML.
+The first API is Aspose.PDF for Android via Java, which can be used to export PDF to PPTX.
+The second API is Aspose.Slides for Android via Java, which can be used to convert PPTX to XAML.
+Both APIs are easy to use and provide a simple and efficient way to convert PDF to XAML.

-You can integrate PDF to XAML conversion feature inside your Android applications by using two simple steps.
-In the first step you can export PDF to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to XAML.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+To integrate PDF to XAML conversion feature inside your Android applications, you can follow two simple steps.
+In the first step, you can export PDF to PPTX by using Aspose.PDF for Android via Java.
+After that, you can convert PPTX to XAML by using Aspose.Slides for Android via Java.
+Both APIs come under Aspose.Total for Android via Java package, which makes it easy to integrate PDF to XAML conversion feature inside your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}